nodejs/security-wg/README.md

 2. Adding our Responsible Security Dislosure badge to your project's README which links to the `SECURITY.md` document.

+## Vulnerability database

+### Security researchers

+The Security Working Group and the Node.js community is kept safe with the help of many security researchers who help identify vulnerabilities in the core and in the ecosystem.

+The list of these people can be found on HackerOne:
+* for Node.js core: https://hackerone.com/nodejs/thanks
+* for Node.js ecosystem: https://hackerone.com/nodejs-ecosystem/thanks

+### License of the database

+The vulnerability is provided under the MIT license.
+You

 ## Current Project Team Members